9 creative newspapers we loved in 2024

 Aiming to ease “information overload” for new students, Falmouth University created The F Word, a traditional tabloid with tips for thriving in student life and connecting with the community.

-"Students have been experiencing digital fatigue and wanted something tangible.
+"Students are experiencing digital fatigue and want something tangible.
 We needed to freshen up our approach to communication."

-“Students have been experiencing digital fatigue and wanted something tangible,” says Alannah Williams from Falmouth’s marketing team.
+“Students are experiencing digital fatigue and want something tangible,” says student communications officer Alannah Williams.
 "A newspaper was ideal for communicating important info in a visually appealing way."

 IIDA's climate zine